kim2246/kim2246.github.io/_news/paper3.md

 related_posts: false
 ---

-📝 Our paper entitled *“Defining Prosocial Behavior in Traffic: Linking Behavior to Perception”* was accepted at **HFES 2025**!
+📝 Our paper entitled *“Defining Prosocial Behavior in Traffic: Linking Behavior to Perception”* was accepted at **HFES 2025**,  with an oral presentation!